 Want to eat seasonally, or wondering how to cook rhubarb?
-This easy rhubarb muffin recipe is quick, simple, and delicious, and comes with a free printable recipe sheet.
+This easy rhubarb muffin recipe is quick, simple, and delicious.

 Easy rhubarb recipe :: how to make rhubarb muffins